2-min scorecardSee what your manual month-end close is actually costing you

 Dashboards Don’t Answer New Questions

-Strategic CFOs rarely ask the same question twice.
-“What’s our debt capacity at 1.5x coverage?” or “Where is margin compressing by customer segment?” doesn’t live on a pre-built dashboard.
+Finance teams rarely ask the same question twice.
+“Why doesn’t this balance tie out?” or “Where is margin compressing by customer segment?” doesn’t live on a pre-built dashboard.
 BI tools require someone to build the next view, which is why dashboard backlogs exist.

 No Analyst Sits Inside the Tool

 BI tools render what an analyst already decided to show.
-Go Fig’s AI financial analysts do the work that comes before the chart: segmentation, reconciliation, variance diagnosis, capital scenarios.
+Celeste does the work that comes before the chart: segmentation, reconciliation, variance diagnosis, reporting.
 BI tools assume you have people to do that work elsewhere.

 Value Lands Late

 Enterprise BI rollouts routinely run 6-12 months before real use.
-Strategic CFOs running a quarterly capital plan can’t wait two quarters for a dashboard.
+A finance team trying to close the books and report current numbers can’t wait two quarters for a dashboard.

 How Go Fig Solves It